Quick Answer: Which IT Services Should You Outsource First?

 How NextPage Helps Teams Prioritize Outsourcing

 NextPage helps teams choose the right outsourcing starting point before adding headcount.
-We map the backlog, score service areas, identify access risks, define acceptance criteria, and recommend whether the first engagement should be maintenance, QA, web or mobile delivery, integrations, automation, AI prototyping, or a managed product pod.
+We map the backlog, score service areas, identify access risks, define acceptance criteria, and recommend whether the first engagement should be maintenance, QA, web or mobile delivery, integrations, automation, AI prototyping, dedicated developers, or a managed product pod.

 The practical goal is simple: outsource the work that can create momentum without weakening control.
 Once the first service area proves communication, quality, and cadence, the team can expand into more complex work with better evidence and fewer surprises.